hackernight/arcade-jam-2018/README.md

 1. `yarn install` to install dependencies to your machine (You can also just run `yarn` for this)
 1. `yarn start` to start running the thing

+## Working within Electron

+- You can get to a console w/ error output via View -> Toggle Developer Tools (Ctrl+I on Windows, might actually be Ctrl+Shift+I)
+- You can reload to pick up new changes from View -> Reload or View -> Force Reload (both Ctrl+R on Windows)

 ## Adding new components or states

 ### Creating a new Prefab